SJTU-CGM/WebPhyloTree/README.md

 var tree = WebTree.load("rectangular", description);
 ```

-Users can also supply configuration of layout parameters. (see [list of layout parameters and their meanings](https://github.com/KelvinLu1024/WebTree/wiki/List-of-Layout-Parameters)).
+Users can customize the layout of tree by defining some layout parameters. (see [list of layout parameters and their meanings](https://github.com/KelvinLu1024/WebTree/wiki/List-of-Layout-Parameters)).

 ```javascript
 var tree = WebTree.load("rectangular", description, {